 - Keep your hands relaxed when using your mouse.

 - Don't hold the mouse with a tight grip or float your fingers above the buttons.

 - Avoid moving the mouse with your thumb or wrist.
 Movement should originate at your shoulder and elbow.

 - Reduce keystrokes with macros and software programs such as voice recognition.
 Reduce pointing device movement with scroll locks and keystroke combinations.

 - The screen font, contrast, pointer size, speed, and color can be adjusted to maximize comfort and efficiency.

 - Place your monitor away from bright lights and windows.
-Use an optical glass glare filter when necessary.
+Use an glare filter when necessary.

 - Take eye breaks and intermittently refocus on distant objects.
 Try palming your eyes in your hands to reduce eye fatigue.

-- Non-prectiptive medication or wrist splints can often be more harmful than helpful.
+- Non-prectiptive wrist splints can often be more harmful than helpful.
 If you begin to develop symptoms, seek help.